 - Account details in 10 currencies

-- Invoice payments to overseas staff members in 70+ countries
+- Invoice payments to overseas staff members

 - Ability to convert currencies 50 times in a day (auto conversions are also available)